saltzm/cgen/README.md

     module (for now) and wil automatically add the necessary linking dependencies to the Makefile for the module.
   * **external\_deps**: The names of other header files that should be included from projects not written in the cgen format.
-(Makefile integration not yet implemented, i.e. this file will be #included but will not add the appropriate "-I" flag to the compiler command if it's necessary.)
+(Makefile integration not fully implemented, i.e. this file will be #included but will not add the appropriate "-I" flag to the compiler command if it's necessary.)
   * **external\_libs**: The names of other libraries that need to be linked into